pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/31 🤔 Prompts/09 🤔✏️ with Input behavior.md

 1. **How do emojis work?**

+    Most (but not all) inputs work with the following emojis.

     Emoji | Behavior
     |-|-
     😃 | The happy emoji 😃 represent the chat's [Host 🤗 domain](<../12 💬 Chats/04 🤗🎭 Host role.md>).